Where are we in the Beginners Guide?

 You’ve gathered information about the market.
 You have an understanding of the advantages that to leverage and the obstacles to overcome.
 You’ve analyzed customer and competitor information and you’re now ready to plan how to achieve your launch objectives.

-In this article you will see how the work completed connects to developing a launch strategy.
+In this article, you see how the work completed connects to developing a launch strategy.
 This donut is light on tactics.
 It becomes more evident as you flow through the BrainKraft Product Launch Framework.
 When you understand the ‘why’, the ‘how’ becomes intuitively more evident.

 You want to find the shortest path to achieve your launch objectives, using the least amount of resources, as fast as possible.
 Sometimes the answer is obvious and doesn’t need thought.
 A structured process is helpful in defining a winning launch strategy.